 rosie@detroitcommunitywealth.org

-David Finet, Director of Lending & Technical Assistance
+David Finet, Director of Intake & Technical Assistance

 Dave (he/him) joined his first co-op in the late 1980s and has been involved in co-op operations, leadership, governance, and development ever since.
 During those years, he has been involved in a variety of co-ops including grocery stores, a bookstore, a bakery, a taxi co-op, a printing co-op, and a restaurant, in roles ranging from owner, worker, board member, and management, and has participated in co-op organizing on local, regional, and national levels.
 Dave, his spouse Marya, and their three dogs live on the west side of Detroit and their daughter lives in Battle Creek.
 Most recently, Dave earned a Master’s in Community Development in 2021 from the University of Detroit – Mercy, and is excited to be part of the team at the Detroit Community Wealth Fund.